 Northstar California

 Call Northstar California the Charles Atlas of Sierra Nevada ski resorts.
 Its modest mountain used to have a clear niche: attracting families and teaching them how to ski.
 Sand got kicked in the face with its nickname “Flatstar.”
-Hip locals never set an advanced ski boot on it slopes.
+Hip locals never set an advanced ski boot on its slopes.
 During the past 2 decades, however, the now Vail Resorts owned area spent more than 45 million in on-slope improvements.
-The resort has beefed up its 95 trails and 3,000 skiable acres with a healthy tonic of steeps, chutes, cruisers and bumps which dwell alongside the manicured boulevards tilted just enough for ego boosting turns.
-Check out the new terrain on Lookout and the backside.
+The resort has beefed up its 100 trails and 3,170 skiable acres with a healthy tonic of steeps, chutes, cruisers and bumps which dwell alongside the manicured boulevards tilted just enough for ego boosting turns.
 The Burton Academy offers idiot-proof snowboarding lessons.
-Northstar is know for its 7 terrain parks designed by Snow Park Technologies (SPT).
-In November 2010, the Ritz Carlton Highlands opened half way up the slopes and has its own gondola to the base village.
+Northstar is known for its 8 terrain parks that consistently make the list of Top 10 Terrain Parks in North America.
 Northstar’s success has created its own drawbacks.
-The traffic exiting the Village after a long day on the mountain can be overwhelming.
-Best to wait it out with a beverage in the village.
+The traffic entering and exiting the Village after a long day on the mountain can be overwhelming.
+Best to opt for a shuttle from Truckee, or at the end of the day wait it out with a beverage in the village.

 Palisades Tahoe

-It variety is the spice of life, then Palisades Tahoe may be the ultimate skier and snowboarder smorgasbord.
-Appetites are satisfied with jaw-dropping scenery, on-mountain eateries, museums, tubing, and ice skating.
-Off-slope, Palisades’ base area offers climbing walls, shopping, music, Nordic touring, snowshoeing and a bevy of bars and restaurants.
+When you think of Palisades Tahoe, you mind goes to jaw-dropping scenery, on-mountain eateries, museums, tubing, and ice skating.
+Off-slope, Palisades’ base area offers shopping, live music, bars, restaurants, a yoga studio, art galleries, and more!
 Oh, there’s skiing too.

-Best Place: If there is a predominant geological statement to Palisades Tahoe that immediately captures the eye it’s the Palisades above the Siberia Chair lift.
-These upper rock cliffs of over 9,000 feet elevation remain a monument to pinwheeling freakhuckers.
+Best Place: Palisades– If there is a predominant geological statement to Palisades Tahoe that immediately captures the eye it’s the Palisades above the Siberia Chair lift.
+These cliffs of over 9,000 feet elevation remain a monument to pinwheeling freakhuckers.
 Straight-lining its steeps and sweat-induced plunges is a forbidding thigh-burner.
 Lose it here and the result will make you feel like the Tin Man after a good thrashing by the flying monkeys.
+Alpine-Advanced skiers test their mettle while attempting Keyhole.
+Descending its narrow corridor is as abrupt as dropping a quarter into a payphone.
+Lose it here and the rest of the ride is like a wave tank in physics class.

-Don’t Miss: Wild shots and sweat-induced plunges are discovered off the Granite Chief Chairlift, just past Shirley Lake.
+Don’t Miss: Palisades– Wild shots and sweat-induced plunges are discovered off the Granite Chief Chairlift, just past Shirley Lake.
+Alpine– Mid-day drinks at the Ice Bar at the bottom of Sherwood Chair.
+Soothing outdoor atmosphere is accompanied by music, munchies and discounted beer surrounded by an overwhelming panorama of Ward Canyon.

 Tahoe Donner

+When we have big winters like last year, sometimes you simply can’t travel miles and miles to a ski resort.
+So what’s better than a ski resort in your backyard?
+Tahoe Donner serves as the backyard ski resort to the 6,500 properties in the Tahoe Donner community.
+Tahoe Donner Members receive discounts, but the resort and its amenities are open to the public.
 Tahoe Donner’s uncrowded, friendly atmosphere is the perfect place for family fun and learning.
-The small, Truckee-based, 4 lift resort puts an emphasis on teaching nebies to ski and board.
+The small, Truckee-based, 5 lift resort puts an emphasis on teaching newbies to ski and board.
 Tahoe Donner also has terrain parks from beginner to advanced.
-The mottos is, “Tahoe Donner- the best place to begin.”
+The motto is, “Tahoe Donner- the best place to begin.”